-Learn how to freeze cake, bread, cookies, buttercream and other baked goods.
-With these tips on how to freeze and thaw baked goods your treats will stay fresh and delicious so you can enjoy them whenever you’d like!
+Learn how to wrap, freeze and thaw cakes and other baked goods so you can enjoy them whenever you’d like!

 How to Freeze Cake

-To freeze an un-iced cake, wrap individual cake layers in plastic wrap, then in aluminum foil.
+To freeze an un-frosted cake, wrap the individual cake layers in plastic wrap, then in aluminum foil.
 This double-wrapping technique will help prevent freezer burn and keep moisture locked in.
-Stored this way, cake will keep in your freezer for about one month.
+A cake will keep in your freezer for about one month stored this way.

 If your cake is already decorated, place your cake in the freezer, unwrapped, for at least 4 hours.
 This will ensure that your cake and frosting freeze solid and will prevent you from damaging any decorations.